What is Lead?

 NYC Local Law 31 of 2020

-NYC Local Law 31 of 2020 requires owners of residential buildings, including multi-family homes, built before 1960 (or between 1960-1978 if lead-based paint is known to exist) to conduct lead-based paint inspections by an EPA-certified inspector or risk assessor.
+NYC Local Law 31 of 2020 requires owners of residential buildings, including multi-family homes, built before 1960 (or between 1960 and 1978 if lead-based paint is known to exist) to conduct lead-based paint inspections by an EPA-certified inspector or risk assessor.
 These inspections must be completed within one year of a child under six residing in the unit or by August 9, 2025, for all applicable units that have not been previously tested.
 Property owners who fail to comply with inspection requirements may face fines of up to $1000-$5000 per day per violation, with additional penalties for non-compliance.